ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 ### Configure your Zimbra service

-Before you start configuring your Zimbra email accounts, take note of the three elements that structure your Zimbra service hierarchically :
+Before you start configuring your Zimbra email accounts, take note of the three elements that structure your Zimbra service hierarchically:

-- [**Organization**](#organizations) : it enables domain names to be grouped together in order to associate them. **You don't need to create an organization to create an email account**.
+- [**Organization**](#organizations): It enables domain names to be grouped together in order to associate them. **You don't need to create an organization to create an email account**.
-- [**Domain name**](#domains) : it is essential to create an email account.
+- [**Domain name**](#domains): It is essential to create an email account.
 You will need to manage at least one domain name via the OVHcloud Control Panel, and add it to your Zimbra service.
-- [**Email accounts**](#emails) : By using the domain names added to your Zimbra service, you can create an email address.
+- [**Email accounts**](#emails): By using the domain names added to your Zimbra service, you can create an email address.

 The diagram below summarizes the hierarchical link between the above-mentioned elements.